avi202020/fx-orders-capture/README.md

 # This microservice (fx-orders-capture) is responsible for

 * to capture an order and publish in to kafka topic (tradeCapture) and get an acknowledgement
-* to get a order ID to publish it to kafka topic (tradeRequest)
+* to get a order ID entered by user in the front-end and publish it to kafka topic (tradeRequest)
 * retrive a response from kafka topic (tradeReply) and display it to front end

 ## Overall architecture